LibertyDSNP/spec/pages/DSNP/UserData.md

         1. Include the previous `etag` value for the chunk.
 If the chunk is new, `etag` should be set to `null`.
   If any chunks are to be deleted, they should be included in the input identified with the existing `etag` and a `null` value for the data.

-If the Operation is invoked successfully the implementation MUST (synchronously) return a new set of `etag` values for each data type replaced, corresponding to the updated state of the data (with new chunks added and deleted chunks removed).
+If the Operation is invoked successfully the implementation MUST synchronously return a new set of `etag` values for each data type replaced, corresponding to the updated state of the data (with new chunks added and deleted chunks removed).
 Applications should not interpret this response as an indication that the operation was completed and a state change record emitted, as this typically occurs asynchronously.
 However, this strategy allows applications to make the optimistic assumption that, in due course, the DSNP system will reflect the intended changes, without needing to wait for asynchronous confirmation.

 If, on the other hand, an invocation of Replace User Data is rejected due to entity tag discrepancies, this indicates that the relevant data on the network has changed since the entity tags were acquired by the application, and the application should fetch the most current version with the [Get User Data Operation](#get-user-data-operation), reapply any intended changes, and retry the operation.

-The Replace User Data Operation MUST generate a [User Data Replaced Record](Records.md#user-data-replaced) containing the DSNP User Id and the set of updated user data types (but not the data itself).
+The Replace User Data Operation MUST generate a [User Data Replaced Record](Records.md#user-data-replaced) containing the DSNP User Id and the set of updated User Data Types (but not the data itself).
 If the implementation detects that no change has occurred, it SHOULD omit the relevant unchanged data types from the state change record.

 ### Examples